Bonitasoft-Community/rest-api-sql-data-source/README.md

               url="jdbc:postgresql://localhost:5432/demo"/>
 ```

-- Add the [PostgreSQL jdbc driver](https://jdbc.postgresql.org/download.html) jar in the `lib/bonita` folder (in Bonita BPM Studio `lib` folder is located in `workspace/tomcat/server`).
+- Add the [PostgreSQL jdbc driver](https://jdbc.postgresql.org/download.html) jar in the `lib/bonita` folder (in Bonita Studio `lib` folder is located in `workspace/tomcat/server`).
 - Restart Tomcat.
-For Bonita BPM Studio, go in "Server" menu and select "Restart web server".
+For Bonita Studio, go in "Server" menu and select "Restart web server".

-### Deploying the resources in Bonita BPM Portal
+### Deploying the resources in Bonita Portal

-- Log in with a user with Administrator profile in Bonita BPM Portal.
+- Log in with a user with Administrator profile in Bonita Portal (e.g. walter.bates).
 - Switch to administrator view.
 - Go to "Resources" and click on the "Add" button to import the REST API Extension file: `rest-api-sql-datasource.zip`.
 - Import the sample viewer page `page-apiExtensionDatasourceViewer.zip`